flowr-analysis/flowr/wiki/[Query] Static Slice.md

 greeting <- "hello"\
 print(greeting)\
-_All queries together required ≈78 ms (1ms accuracy, total 78 ms)_

 <details> <summary style="color:gray">Show Detailed Results as Json</summary>

-The analysis required _78.5 ms_ (including parsing and normalization and the query) within the generation environment.
+The analysis ran (including parsing and normalization and the query) within the generation environment.

 In general, the JSON contains the Ids of the nodes in question as they are present in the normalized AST or the dataflow graph of flowR.
 Please consult the [Interface](https://github.com/flowr-analysis/flowr/wiki/Interface) wiki page for more information on how to get those.